No Products in the Cart

 Are you looking for a bicep and chest bodybuilding routine to help you grow stronger and bulk up?
 Don't look any further!
 Few muscles attract as much attention as your chest and biceps.
 A well-defined chest and muscular biceps announce to the world that you have been hustling hard in the gym.
 Every athlete and lifter aspires toward bigger biceps and chest muscles.
 Today, we’re going to guide you through an excellent chest and bicep workout routine that will help you create more prominent and muscular pecs and arms.

 In this routine, you'll focus on your chest first, then your biceps.
 Feel free to start with the biceps if you choose, but exercising the chest before the biceps often feels more natural.
 According to research, performing multi-joint movements, like the bench press, initiates a workout session that provides higher-strength development.
 Everyone wants to bench heavier, which is why starting with the bench press—as opposed to saving them for later—is a good strategy.
-This chest and bicep training routine begins with a bench press and progresses to lighter, isolated work.
+This chest and biceps workout routine begins with a bench press and progresses to lighter, isolated work.
 You'll primarily be working with free weights, performing compound movements, and isolation workouts with rep ranges of between six and twelve.
 This workout requires only a barbell, an adjustable bench, and a set of dumbbells.
 A cable crossover machine is useful, but not necessary.

 Workout for the Chest